JaiXJM/CAN_Onboarding_24/README.md

 >
 >`8` is the length of the input in bits (and thus should be the output length)

-1. Addition:
+>1.
+Addition: add the rolling count to the value to encode

 >Add the rolling count to to_encode.
 >`0000 1011` + `10` = `0000 1101`

-2. Inverse:
+2. Inverse: take the binary inverse of the above result

 >Take the inverse of all bits that are within the output length
 >`0000 1011` -> `1111 0100`

-3. Add 1:
+3. Add 1: to the above result

 >Add '1' to the inverted value
 >`1111 0101`

 Final Notes:
 - The protection value should always have the same length as the longest input (including rolling count, which always has a length of 2)
-- Your code should set all bits above this length to 0.
+- Your code should set all bits above this length to 0 (truncation).

 ## PART 2